sumdher/trajectory_segmenter_movmedspd/README.md

 # MovMedSpeed Trajectory Segmenter
-- Detects low speed segments from spatiotemporal trajectories and determines the closest Point Of Interest (POI) from each segment's centroid.
+- Detects low speed segments within a spatiotemporal trajectory (indoor - UWB localization system) and determines the closest Point Of Interest (POI) from the segments' centroids.
+- A novel method -- a data processing pipeline that automatically determines unique parameters for each trajectory, within a given set of trajectories.
 - Extracts, processes and works on the main feature: _speed_.
-Applies a denoising filter: Moving median (on speed).
+Applies a filter to mitigate noise: Moving median (on speed), (or, moving average and EMA/EWM).
-- Problem: Discrete segmentation of a time-series speed graph, close to signal processing.
+- Problem: Discrete segmentation of a time-series graph with irregular sampling rate, close to signal processing.

 Key libraries (besides the usual):
 _[find_peaks](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.find_peaks.html)_ to find the peaks and valleys.